 Types Of Treatment For Co-Occurring Disorders At Rehab Centers In Georgia

 You will find a variety of approaches to dual diagnosis treatment in Georgia.
-Rehab centers will sometimes take exclusively one approach or another, or they will place an emphasis on one over the other.
+Rehab centers will sometimes take exclusively one approach or another, or they will place an emphasis on one form of treatment over the other.
+For example, you may consider treatment at a mental health facility that has a dual diagnosis program, but in order to be eligible for treatment, clients must have a mental health disorder that is considered the primary condition.

 Most treatment centers emphasize the therapeutic approach, which can include dialectical behavior therapy, community therapeutic approaches, or holistic therapies, among many others.

-A treatment facility may also offer medication when needed to control symptoms of a mental health disorder.
+A treatment facility may also offer medication, if needed, to regulate the symptoms of a mental health disorder.

 How Common Is Dual Diagnosis In Georgia?